eprintsug/oai_uketd_dc/README.md

 NB If the value you are mapping includes non-alphanumerical characters, you may need to quote them e.g. `'abc-def' => "ABC.
 DEF.",`.

+There is also the ability to 'skip' a document (so no data from it appears in the UKETD_DC profile), or to skip a whole EPrint (if you have a thesis that shouldn't be harvested).
+Please see the comments in the config file for more details.

 ## Future versions of EPrints
 The default export plugin for the UKETD_DC has been updated in the 3.3 branch of EPrints.
 This means that if you are running EPrints version 3.3.16 or later, this plugin is probably not needed.